szczeles/toolbelt/mqttbridge/README.md

     Rule1 ON Time#Minute|30 DO Backlog Power1 on; RuleTimer1 300 ENDON   ON Rules#Timer=1 DO Power1 off ENDON;
     Rule1 1

-    # between 19:30 and 23:00, every 20 minutes turn on for 5 minutes:
+    # between 5:30-8:30 and 19:30-23:00, every 20 minutes turn on for 5 minutes:
     Rule2
       ON Time#Initialized DO Backlog var1 0 ENDON
-      ON Time#Minute|20 DO Backlog var1 0; event checkbathtime=%time%; event checknight=%time%; event runpumpifneeded ENDON
+      ON Time#Minute|20 DO Backlog var1 0; event checkmorning=%time%; event checkallteethclean=%time%; event checkbathtime=%time%; event checknight=%time%; event runpumpifneeded ENDON
+      ON event#checkmorning>=330 DO var1 1 ENDON
+      ON event#checkallteethclean>=510 DO var1 0 ENDON
       ON event#checkbathtime>=1170 DO var1 1 ENDON
       ON event#checknight>=1380 DO var1 0 ENDON
       ON event#runpumpifneeded DO Backlog Power1 %var1%; RuleTimer1 300 ENDON